 A considerable effort therefore needs to be made in defining specifications.
 This poses the more general problem of interdisciplinary communication.

 Many projects aborted in the past because of poorly defined specifications.
-That is why, industry established standards for projects.
+That is why industry established standards for projects.

 (example: the French standard Z 68-901 September 1992 revised in November 1996).

 Description of a SAP (automated production system) General cycle.
 Principles:

-1 - actions covering the study and decomposition of requirements on the descending branch .
+1 actions covering the study and decomposition of requirements on the descending branch .

 2 - actions of verification on the bottom part.

-3 - actions to ensure consistency and verification .
+3 actions to ensure consistency and verification .
 An action is definable if it is testable.

 4 - The motorization part is only one V-cycle under the general V-cycle of the system.